AER: Insights Submission Guidelines

 - Cover letter: Submissions should be accompanied by a cover letter only in exceptional (or even extraordinary) circumstances.
 Please use the cover letter for substantive information only: for clarification on the data availability policy; or to signal that a particular Coeditor may present a conflict of interest if assigned to your paper.
 If you do not have anything of substance to write, do not include a cover letter.
 If you include a cover letter, typing it directly into the manuscript central submission form will be the most convenient.

-- If your paper is selected for publication, appendices will appear ONLY on our website and not in the printed journal.
-Appendices will be posted without being typeset or edited by the journal.
+- If your paper is selected for publication, the online appendix will be posted on our website.
+Online appendices are not typeset or edited by the journal.

 - If your paper is accepted for publication, all data used in your analysis should be clearly and precisely documented and should be made available on the journal's website for purposes of replication.
 See Data and Code Availability Policy.